dkastner/ruby-style-guide/README.md

     $ git config --global core.autocrlf true
     ```

-* Don't use `;` to separate statements and expressions.
+* In general, don't use `;` to separate statements and expressions.
 As a
   corollary - use one expression per line.
+As an exception, one-liner methods
+can acceptably be written with semicolons.

     ```Ruby
     # bad